Consumer Medicine Information

 If you are about to start taking any new medicine tell your doctor or pharmacist that

 you are taking this medicine.

-Tell all of your doctors, dentists, and pharmacists that are treating you that you
+Tell all doctors, dentists, and pharmacists that are treating you that you are taking

 If you are going to have surgery, make sure the surgeon and anaesthetist know you

 NSAID medicines can slow down blood clotting.

 If you get an infection while taking this medicine, tell your doctor.

 Ibuprofen may hide some of the signs of an infection and may make you think mistakenly,